 Kent County Comprehensive Plan

-In the most recent Comprehensive Plan, improvements in public education were listed as the third primary objective under “Economy” (see page 12 for visioning and page 75 for highest priority new initiatives).
+In the most recent Comprehensive Plan, providing resources for “a high-quality system of public and private schools” was listed as one of the guiding principles of the plan (see page 2) and improvements in public education were listed as the third primary objective under “Economy” (see page 13 for visioning).

 Economic Development and Public Education